 Difference Between MongoDB vs Elasticsearch

 The world now revolves around big data analysis, machine learning, and artificial intelligence.
 It’s no doubt that it has made our lives much easier.
-The data involved in achieving this is humongous and it is not an easy task to manage, modify, and arrange the information provided.
+The data involved in achieving this is humongous, and it is not an easy task to manage, modify, and arrange the information provided.
 MongoDB is a document-based database under the NoSQL category with no schema required.
 Data is stored in key-value pairs in BSON(Binary JSON) files, called documents.
 JSON format aids data transfer between client-server applications in a human-readable form.
 Elasticsearch is an open-source, highly scalable analytics and search engine.
 It is developed in Java and is a wrapper on Apache Lucene Library.
 It consists of an HTTP web API interface.
 It has no schema with JSON documents where all the data is stored.
-Between MongoDB vs Elasticsearch MongoDB, it is very easy to set it as it has no schema.
+Between MongoDB vs Elasticsearch MongoDB, it is effortless to set it as it has no schema.

 Head to Head Comparison Between MongoDB vs Elasticsearch (Infographics)